Tour leader interview with Bill Davies - Antarctica cruise

-Iceberg and (inset) Bill Davis (Photo by Christopher Michel
+Iceberg and (inset) Bill Davies (Photo by Christopher Michel)

 In his 30s, he met the late Bernard Stonehouse, a British scientist who spent years studying penguins in Antarctica - and who is now one of Bill's polar heroes.
 Bernard told him about the Masters Degree in Polar Studies at the Scott Polar Research Institute - and Bill describes it as "self enriching… one of the best things I've ever done for myself."